Line: most important photography element

 C. Diagonal Line

 It communicates with the viewers about the subject more dramatically.
-It helps them to reach the most interesting point in the photographs, It interacts with the viewers to read from the starting point to the optimum point where the prime drama is waiting for.
-For example the paths, fences, groups of trees in a line, and so on.
+It helps them to reach the most interesting point in the photographs; it interacts with the viewers to read from the starting point to the optimum point where the prime drama is waiting for.
+For example, the paths, fences, groups of trees in a line, and so on.

 D. Curve Line